ItzMrMike0/major-project/proposal.md

 - Action options:
   - Move: Select a tile to move to. 🟢
   - Attack: Choose a target within attack range. 🟢
-  - Items: Use or equip items during a turn. 🔴
+  - Items: Use items during a turn. 🟢
 - Undo move option (before confirming an action). 🟢
 - Win condition (Completely defeat all enemy characters) 🔴